General Gas Knowledge Database

 Suggested alarm levels

-Alarm levels used in detection and monitoring instruments offered are largely based on the data given but, if listed, are suggestions only – site conditions and the motivation for requiring a warning that a gas concentration has exceeded (or fallen below) a certain level, can dictate that alarm set points be different to those suggested.
+Alarm levels used in detection and monitoring instruments offered are largely based on the data given, but should be treated as suggestions only.
+Site conditions and the motivation for requiring a warning that a gas concentration has exceeded or fallen below a certain level can dictate that alarm set points be different to those suggested.

-Not all substances have suggested alarm levels listed and even if they do, it is strongly recommended to seek professional advice before choosing alarm set points.
+Not all substances have suggested alarm levels listed, and it is strongly recommended to seek professional advice before choosing alarm set points.